 Vanessa Kroll Bennett is the founder of Dynamo Girl, a program whose mission is building girls’ self-esteem through sports and physical activity.
-Her goal in life is to change the world enough so that the term “mean girl” is no longer common parlance.
 Vanessa is an avid reader of all literature, high, low and everything in between, but spends a lot of time reading about how to best understand girls in the 21st Century.
 She lives in New York City with her husband and four children.

 Karen Marquis Derby teaches AP and IB English literature and has been teaching for more than 20 years.
 Karen lives in Charlotte, North Carolina, with her husband and daughter.
-This is her first foray in the blogging world and can’t wait to get started.
-She’s willing to be reached on Twitter @karen_derby if she can ever figure out how to tweet.
+This is her first foray in the blogging world.

-Laura Dickerman taught high school English for many years; has a couple of masters degrees in Fiction and English; and has lived in New Haven, New York City, Brussels, and currently Atlanta.
+Laura Dickerman taught high school English for many years; has a couple of master’s degrees in Fiction and English; and has lived in Vermont, New Haven, New York City, Brussels, and currently Atlanta.
 She is bossy in two book clubs, opinionated about even things she knows very little about, believes you can put down a bad book, and passionately supports re-reading Middlemarch every five years.
-As for Twitter, she prefers not to.

-Bookclique is brought to you by Jessica Flaxman, an English teacher, writer, and assistant head of school who lives outside of Boston with her husband and two daughters.
-She is author of the education and parenting blog, What I Learned Today in School and an editor of Klingbrief.
-Jessica’s students, teachers, and friends are part of this project in support of readers and reading.
-Find Jessica on Twitter @msflaxman.
+Bookclique is brought to you by Jessica Flaxman, an educator and writer who lives outside of New York City with her husband and two daughters.
+She is author of the blog What I Learned Today in School and is an editor of Klingbrief.
+Jessica’s students, teachers, and friends are part of this project in support of book culture, readers and reading.

 Rhoda Flaxman is a retired English professor who taught British and American Literature and directed Brown’s writing-across-the curriculum program.
 Rhoda is author of Victorian Word Painting and Narrative and presently serves as founding Director of The Open University of Wellfleet.
 She is an avid walker, swimmer, reader and participates actively in the lives of her children and eleven grand-children.

 Ann V. Klotz is the mother of three (2 daughters off in the world, 1 son at home) and the Head of a girls’ school in Shaker Heights, OH, where she follows the lives and learning of 640 children, ages 2 to 18.
 Her house is cluttered with books and alive with the shenanigans of 3 rescue dogs, 3 cats and one long-lived gold fish.
-She blogs semi regularly for the Huffington Post.
-You can read more of her writing at annvklotz.com or #annklotz.
+You can read more of her writing at annvklotz.com.

 Stacey Loscalzo is a reader and writer living outside of New York City with her husband and their two daughters.
-She writes for various local parenting publications and blogs at www.staceyloscalzo.com.
+She writes for various local parenting publications and blogs at staceyloscalzo.com.
 Stacey loves to read anything at all from adult novels and memoirs to picture books.
-Find Stacey on Twitter @staceyloscalzo.

-Cricket Mikheev is a head of lower school, a mother of four, a longtime student of Russian literature, and an avid knitter.
+Cricket Mikheev is an educator, a mother of four, a longtime student of Russian literature, and an avid knitter.
 Due to the hubbub of daily life, she is consistently delighted when she can find and finish a book she has begun reading.
-Cricket can be found on Twitter @

-Katrina Smith is a junior at UNC Chapel Hill, majoring in English and Philosophy, Politics & Economics, and minoring in Spanish.
+Katrina Smith is a student at UNC Chapel Hill, majoring in English and Philosophy, Politics & Economics, and minoring in Spanish.
 She works as a writing coach at UNC’s Writing Center and is the Sergeant-At-Arms for the Dialectic and Philanthropic Societies, one of world’s oldest debating and literary societies.
 Her lifelong love has been 19th century women authors, but she has been found more recently reading modern non-fiction, with an emphasis on social justice.
-You can find her on twitter @katrebsmi.

 When people meet Vicky Waldthausen, they think she’s an extrovert—she adamantly disagrees.
 Fondly known as Ms. Zen, Vicky teaches English and creative writing at her former high school in Charlotte, NC.
 She is bilingual and has strong opinions about the varying translations of The Metamorphosis.
 Vicky likes to think she’s a mix of all the places she’s lived: New York, Berlin, Geneva, Brasov, Chapel Hill, and Charlotte.
 But y’all, she’s a southerner at heart.